top of page

 We live in such an information-overloaded world, it's easy to think that our problem is just "one more fact" that's just out of our reach.
 But really -- if a person has been in church for 20 years, is it really some obscure Bible fact that is keeping them from maturing?
 Probably not.

 It's probably that they have never developed the spiritual growth habits that they needed to be spiritually, mentally, and emotionally healthy.
-So any discipleship tool that's worth it's salt ought to focus on habits that will build that person's capacity to love and obey Jesus through the Holy Spirit's power!
+So any discipleship tool that's worth its salt ought to focus on habits that will build that person's capacity to love and obey Jesus through the Holy Spirit's power!
+After all, this is what Jesus said discipleship is: "Teaching them to obey all that I have commanded you."
+(Matthew 28:19-20)

-Several years ago, while attending a church conference, I had an epiphany about discipleship.
+Several years ago, while attending a church conference, I had an epiphany.
 Dr. Steve Gibson was discussing the misunderstandings we have about discipleship.
-He pointed out that, in the American Church, our mental model of discipleship is most closely related to "getting people into spacesuits."
+He pointed out that, in the American Church, our mental model of discipleship is similar to "getting people into spacesuits."

 You know what a spacesuit is, right?
 It’s a self-contained environment that shields you from a hostile world.
 When an astronaut goes on a spacewalk, they wear a spacesuit that contains everything they need to survive in a hostile environment.
 In this kind of mental model, our discipleship process looks like this: When someone gets saved, we try to get them into a spacesuit as quickly as possible.
 Because without a self-contained environment to protect them, they won't survive!